 Revive a bombed Ukrainian museum

-The original series inspects the Petropolitical and poetic relationships between 3D Printing, Plastic, Oil, Technocapitalism and Jihad through the reconstruction of 12 Roman-period and Assyrian statues in Mosul Museum destroyed by ISIS in 2015.
-In the same spirit, Material Speculation: Russia focuses on the reconstruction of the Macintosh Plus, one artifact of many housed in the Muzeya Kompqyuterov (Computer Museum) in Mariopol, Ukraine (a southern port city now occupied by Russia), that was destroyed by Russian forces in 2022.
+The original series inspects the petropolitical and poetic relationships among 3D Printing, Plastic, Oil, Technocapitalism and Jihad through the reconstruction of 12 Roman-period Assyrian statues in Mosul Museum destroyed by ISIS in 2015.
+In the same spirit, Material Speculation: Russia focuses on the reconstruction of a vintage Macintosh Plus, one artifact of many housed in the Muzeya Kompqyuterov (Computer Museum) in Mariupol, Ukraine (a southern port city now occupied by Russia), that was destroyed by Russian forces in 2022.